 Frequent Policy Changes: Fluctuations in regulatory frameworks and policies related to mining and exports create uncertainties for investors and hinder long-term planning in the sector.

-Impact on Mining Leases: The implementation of the Mines and Minerals (Development and Regulation) Amendment Act (MMDR Act), 2015, led to a significant decline in the allocation of new mining leases.
+Impact on Mining Leases: Implementing the Mines and Minerals (Development and Regulation) Amendment Act (MMDR Act), 2015, led to a significant decline in the allocation of new mining leases.

-Legal Disputes: The Shah Commission report on illegal mining and subsequent Supreme Court rulings have resulted in temporary suspensions of mining activity in some regions, further impacting the sector’s stability.
+Legal Disputes: The Shah Commission report on illegal mining and subsequent Supreme Court rulings have temporarily suspended mining activity in some regions, further impacting the sector’s stability.

 Inadequate Transportation: Limited and inefficient transportation infrastructure, including roads, railways, and ports, hampers the efficient movement of iron ore, leading to delays, increased costs, and a less competitive position in the global market.

-High Logistics Costs: The steel industry in India faces significantly higher logistics costs compared to global benchmarks, further impacting its competitiveness.
+High Logistics Costs: The steel industry in India faces significantly higher logistics costs than global benchmarks, further impacting its competitiveness.

 Revenue Loss: Illegal mining activities lead to significant revenue loss for the government and create an unorganized sector that hinders the entry of legitimate players.